 9. Ring-Necked Snake (Diadophis punctatus)

-From one of the longest black snakes in Nebraska, we now move on to one of the smallest – the ring-necked snake.
+From one of the longest black snakes in Nebraska, we now move on to one of the smallest: the ring-necked snake.
 Ring-necked snakes are only 10 to 20 inches long and have slender bodies and distinctive appearances.
 They are usually completely black with the exception of a brightly-colored orange, red, or yellow ring around their neck.
-However, their belly can sometimes be the same color as their neck.
+However, its belly can sometimes be the same color as its neck.
 Ring-necked snakes live mainly in forests, woodlands, and grasslands across the eastern half of Nebraska.
 However, they are nocturnal and very shy so it is unlikely that you will manage to spot this unique little snake.

 10. Western Ribbon Snake (Thamnophis proximus)

 The final black snake in Nebraska is the western ribbon snake, which is a type of garter snake.
 Western ribbon snakes live mainly in prairies and meadows near permanent bodies of water in the southeastern corner of the state.
 They are 17 to 50 inches long and have black, brown, or green bodies with three yellow or white stripes.
 Western ribbon snakes are not venomous and prey on fish, amphibians, and lizards.

 Here’s a recap of 10 top black snakes found in Nebraska that we took a look at.

 |Number||Snake||Scientific Name||Range in Nebraska|

 |1||Western Massasauga||Sistrurus catenatus tergeminus||Only in southeastern corner of Nebraska in grasslands, open woodlands, and on rocky hillsides|